 NCNM has identified the Dean of Students as the Title IX Coordinator.
-NCNM also has identified two deputy coordinators-the Director of Institutional Research and Compliance, and the Chief of Campus Safety and Security.
+NCNM also has identified three deputy coordinators; the Director of Human Resources, the Director of Institutional Research and Compliance, and the Chief of Campus Safety and Security.
 All deputy coordinators are authorized to take reports of harassment and discrimination.
 All reports taken are forwarded to the Title IX Coordinator who oversees the Title IX investigative process.
 A full description of the responsibilities of the Title IX coordinator can be found below and in the Student Handbook, Section 1.4.
+NCNM assures it will take steps to prevent reoccurrence of sexual misconduct.

 Title IX Coordinator: Dean of Students